VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 Benefits, risks and costs must be determined before open-access publication of an open-source soft- or hardware project.
-Once the business unit decides that open-access project publication is appropriate, permission must be obtained from city’s IT director or the latter’s delegate.
+Once the business unit decides that open-access project publication is appropriate, permission must be obtained from city’s IT director or his delegate.
 This permission is intended to ensure that the benefits of open-access publication are consistent with municipal values.

 Such permission shall be obtained following submission and acceptance of a file